sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/sourcegraph-runners.md

 The current version of Sourcegraph runners has known limitations
 - access control: if a runner is enabled, all Batch Changes users on the instance can submit jobs to it -

+# FAQ

+TODO after a first round of feedback.